 That might cover the issue of kids who are allergic to pets, but what about people who don't develop animal (or other) allergies until adulthood?
 Experts have a few theories.
 First, sometimes what seems like the sudden onset of an allergy might really just be the sudden exposure to the allergen.
 If you've never been around cats much and then you adopt one only to immediately start sneezing and breaking out in hives, for example, you might assume that you've suddenly developed a new allergy when, in reality, your previous limited exposure to cats just wasn't enough to trigger an allergy you've had all along.

 Another theory some scientists have suggested is known as the "hygiene hypothesis."
-Basically, the idea is that we grow up in such unnaturally clean environments in modern Western society that our immune systems simply overreact to harmless things like pet dander.
-In other words, our immune systems are just too sheltered and they don't know what they should actually be afraid of, so they err on the side of caution and treat puppy saliva like snake venom—you know, just to be safe.
-In case it was, like, acid puppy saliva or something.
+Basically, the idea is that we grow up in such "unnaturally" clean environments in modern Western society that our immune systems simply overreact to harmless things like pet dander.
+In other words, our immune systems don't know what they should actually be afraid of, so they err on the side of caution and treat puppy saliva like snake venom—you know, just to be safe.
 This theory is still just that—scientists will have to research the cause of allergies a lot more to get to the root of things definitively.

 How common are pet allergies?